Best Apple Crumble Pie

 • Use your hands to evenly sprinkle the crumb topping over the filling.

-• Place a pie crust shield or aluminum foil over the outer crust of your pie to protect it from burning.
-Remove shield in the last 10-15 minutes of baking if it doesn’t begin to brown under the shield)
+• Put a pie crust shield or aluminum foil over the outer crust of the pie to protect it from burning.
+Remove the shield in the last 10-15 minutes of baking if it doesn’t begin to brown under the shield.

-• Bake your pie in the preheated oven for 45-60 minutes, or until the filling begins to bubble and the top is lightly browned.
+• Bake the pie in the preheated oven, on the lower rack, for 55-60 minutes, or until the filling begins to bubble and the top & crust is lightly browned.

-• Let cool for at least 1 hour and dig in!
+• Let cool for at least 1 hour then serve.

 Video